-New Assassin’s Creed video game brings Baghdad’s ‘golden age’ back to life
+New Assassin’s Creed video game brings Baghdad’s Golden Age back to life

-Designers used the game to explore the rebellion and creativity of the city during the Abbasid era.
-Could it also change Western perceptions of Baghdad?
+The game brings to life a city that was the intellectual and artistic heart of the mighty Abbasid empire.

 For centuries, Baghdad seemed to stand at the centre of the world.
 Chosen as the capital of the Abbasid Caliphate around the year 762, the city rose from the banks of the Tigris River with circular city walls enfolding lush palaces, becoming a beacon for the world’s great creative, cultural and scientific minds.